 1. Introduction

 Healthy aging involves the interaction between genes, the environment, and lifestyle factors, particularly good eating habits and regular physical activity.
 Worldwide, the increase in life span has led to an increase in morbidity and mortality as the result of chronic, lifestyle-influenced diseases such as type 2 diabetes, cardiovascular disease and cancer, among others.
 Nutrient deficiency diseases are giving way to energy imbalances, so links between diet and chronic disease are becoming clearer [1].
-Lack of healthy habits such as eating disorders and sedentary lifestyle are the main causes of health issues, according to the World Health Organization) [2].
+Lack of healthy habits such as eating disorders and sedentary lifestyle are the main causes of health issues, according to the World Health Organization [2].
 A good education about having a balanced and varied diet, reducing or avoiding potentially unhealthy foods and correctly managing daily intakes to achieve a rich and healthy diet, is one of the main solutions to this great social problem.

 The food we eat is composed of two main groups of nutrients: (1) macronutrients (carbohydrates, proteins and lipids), which contribute most of the metabolic energy to the organism; and (2) micronutrients (vitamins and minerals), which are necessary in small proportions and do not provide energy.
 To be healthy, it is essential to maintain a correct balance of macronutrients and micronutrients, and not exceed the amount that our body needs.
 A lack of control over nutritional requirements is the main cause of cardio-vascular diseases.
 It highlights the importance of accomplishing food plans that balance all bodily needs.
 [3].
 This process should be introduced from childhood to be effective because changing eating habits without knowledge or guidelines to follow can be a rather complex process for an adult.
 Nevertheless, adults may engage successfully in changing their eating habits with the help of a professional nutritionist who performs a strict and continuous monitoring of the user and design specific and targeted meal plans and habits [4][5].
 However, the elderly may experience difficulties carrying out traditional food monitoring through regular visits to the nutritionist because of their mobility issues and the difficulties to understand and perform traditional monitoring methods.